What’s a Buyer Broker Agreement, And What Should You Know Before Signing One?

 Monitor contingency time limits

-There are a lot of steps in buying a house, and each of those steps will take a certain number of days to complete.
-The buyer’s agent will help make sure things like the home appraisal, the home inspection, and mortgage approval are completed on time.
+There are many steps to buying a house, and each will take a certain number of days to complete.
+The buyer’s agent will help ensure that things like the home appraisal, the inspection, and mortgage approval are completed on time.

 Be your support on closing day